- Home

 Research has suggested that drinking water can temporarily speed up your metabolism.

-For example, this study recorded that drinking 0.5 litres of water increased resting metabolic rate by around 10-30% for up to an hour.
-For best results, it’s recommended that the water you drink is cold.
-This is because the body has to use extra energy to heat the water up to body temperature.
+For example, this study found that drinking 0.5 litres of water increased resting metabolic rate by around 10-30% for up to an hour.
+For best results, it’s recommended that you drink cold water.
+This is because the body uses extra energy to heat the water to body temperature.

-Another benefit of drinking more water is that it helps to fill you up.
-Various studies have shown that drinking water half an hour before you eat can help to prevent overeating.
+Another benefit of drinking water is that it helps fill you.
+Various studies have shown that drinking water half an hour before eating can help prevent overeating.

-For example, this study of overweight adults found that those who drank half a litre of water before eating lost 44% more weight than those who didn’t.
+For example, this study of overweight adults found that those who drank half a litre of water before eating lost 1.3 kg of weight over 12 weeks.

 6. Try drinking more green tea or oolong tea